Fayette Historic State Park - Garden, Michigan - Fall Colors

 If you would rather experience it for yourself, hop on a Famous Soo Locks Boat Tours excursion.

-Museum Of Ojibwa Culture 1
+Museum of Ojibwa Culture 1

 Museum of Ojibwa Culture | photo via @samthologies21